Skip to main content

 Days come from both old and new vacation years

-If the period is between 9/1–12/31
+Whether the period is in 1/9–12/31

-Calendar access → Yearly calendar
+Calendar access → Year calendar

 Combination of old (vacation left) and new days (e.g. 2+1)